pbmanis/ephys/README.md

 `uv venv`  # build the virtual environment
-`source .venv/bin/activate`  # activate the virtual environment `uv build` # build the package if you want it in that format `python ephys/ephys_analysis/tests/hh_sim.py` # build the test data .pkl files
+`source .venv/bin/activate`  # activate the virtual environment `uv build` # build the package if you want it in that format
+Note:
-# The tests primarily check the mini analysis detection and spike shape analysis routines.
+The tests primarily check the mini analysis detection and spike shape analysis routines.

 Then run the tests:
 `python test.py`

+If the test data for the spike analysis is not found, it will be generated.
+This step can take a few minutes.
+Once generated it does not need to be updates.